Table of Contents

 Real-Life Case Studies

-Maria worked as a nurse in Oslo.
-She had 5 years of residence and stable income but underestimated the language test.
-After extra tutoring and practicing conversational Norwegian, she passed and now enjoys permanent residence.
+Martin worked as an engineer in Stavanger.
+She had 3 years of residence and a stable income but underestimated the language test.
+After extra tutoring and practicing conversational Norwegian, he passed and now enjoys permanent residence.

 These stories show that planning ahead is key.